Sign In

 • Scenic artist.

-• Plasterers: If working on period films they can recreate a specific molding within a set, as well as giving the sets their authenticity.
+• Plasterers: If working on period films they can recreate a specific moulding within a set, as well as giving the sets their authenticity.

 • Sculptures.